MrMentrix/iu-ai-specialist/README.md

 ### Emotion Data Cleaning & Preprocessing

-To determine whether the model should predict a single emotion, or make predictions on all emotions and give a likelihood, the training data was analyzed to see how many data points would have multiple emotions associated with them.
-The results are:
+Some datapoints had multiple emotions assigned to them, while others only had a single emotion.
+The clear majority of the dataset had a single emotion assigned, single ones even up to 12 emotions.
+To ensure a uniformous label, only the datapoints with a single emotion were taken.
+To reduce complexity, the 28 individual binary emotion columns/features have been reduced to a single "emotion" column.
+All missing values, etc., have been removed from the dataset.

+Distribution of amout of emotions per datapoint:
 {1: 175231, 2: 31187, 3: 4218, 4: 399, 7: 20, 6: 53, 5: 106, 9: 3, 8: 6, 10: 1, 12: 1}

-This indicates that while the majority of datapoints has only one emotion associated with them, there are several (a little over 35,000) datapoints where multiple emotions are associated.
-However, 3 emotions appears to be still likely, while 4 or more emotions seems to be very rare.
-When looking at some more extreme cases, where there have been 10 or 12 emotions, it becomes clear, that these classifications cannot be fully correct.

-Examples:
-1. "At least you should have helped out since you had rudely interrupted him."
-Emotions: ['admiration', 'anger', 'caring', 'curiosity', 'disgust', 'embarrassment', 'nervousness', 'realization', 'remorse', 'sadness']

-2. "Two or three anti depressants before I told them a lie about how I tried my moms valium and it worked"
-Emotions: ['admiration', 'approval', 'curiosity', 'disappointment', 'embarrassment', 'fear', 'gratitude', 'nervousness', 'optimism', 'pride', 'realization', 'remorse']

-Looking at example 1., personally, I only agree with "caring" based on the emotion classification, making the other 9 emotions obsolete.
-For example 2., I would classify the sentence as rather "neutral", possibly "gratitude".
-These two examples lead me to the decision to remove all datapoints with more than 3 emotions.

 Additionally, the `id` column was removed, all rows with `emotion_df["example_very_unclear"] == True` were removed, and the `example_very_unclear` column has also been removed, to free the dataset of unneeded information.
-This reduced the dataset from a `(211225, 31)` shape to `(207225, 29)`, removing exactly 4,000 datapoints, and 2 columns.
+This reduced the dataset from a `(211225, 31)` shape to `(171820, 2)`, removing exactly 4,000 datapoints, and 2 columns.

+Just like with the sarcasm model, the individual architectures have been stored in the `emotion_models` folder.
+Since the dataset was a lot larger and a single epoch took about 30 minutes, fewer models have been trained.

+# Testing the Models

+By running `test.py`, you'll be able to input a single sentence as a test sentence.
+Here is an example:

+Input: "the weather is nice"
+Output:
+Emotion Prediction: ['admiration']
+Sarcasm Prediction: Not Sarcastic (Probability: 0.69%)

+The sarcasm probability means that the model give the sentence a 0.69% chance of being sarcasm.

+Input: "Every single polititian is doing such a great job!"
+Output:
+Emotion Prediction: ['admiration']
+Sarcasm Prediction: Sarcastic (Probability: 52.35%)

+In this case, the emotion is still classified as "admiration", but  the text is classified as sarcasm, meaning that they are not truly admiring every single polititian.